webdevsuperfast/bootstrap-for-genesis/README.md

 ## Introduction

 Bootstrap for Genesis is a genesis child theme which integrates [Bootstrap](http://getbootstrap.com/).
-It uses Gulp to compile CSS, JS, Yarn to install dependencies and Sass for CSS.
+It uses Gulp to compile CSS, JS, NPM to install dependencies and Sass for CSS.

 ## Installation Instructions